ComedicChimera/chai-lang.dev/whirlwind_org/static/markdown/guide/1~5Variables_and_Constants.md

 But, you have only begun your Whirlwind journey.
 I know the information may seem daunting, but don't worry.
 After a while, you will get the hang of it.

-Now let's move on to Chapter 2, where will cover some new data types and cooler ways to assign values.